SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/threat-intel-quick-analysis.md

 </table>

 #### Do IOCs and Threats expire?
-33

 IOCs and Threats will often remain in the system because an IOC, such as an IP address, could go dormant and they reappear as part of another threat The last valid one can be found under **labels > Last_valid_on**.
 Be aware that over the period, their Malicious Confidence can be downgraded or upgraded depending upon recent activity.

 #### I found an IOC in VirusTotal (or any other third-party threat feed), but I can’t find that IOC in CrowdStrike using the Sumo Logic Lookup?
-34

 CrowdStrike focuses on quality versus quantity when it comes to threat assessment.
 They have a dedicated Intel Team which does that work.
 A threat from a third-party feed may not be present in CrowdStrike threats because it has been rejected by the CrowdStrike Intel assessment Team.

-#### I found threats in my network, now what do I do (how do I get more context about threats)?
+#### I found threats in my network, now what do I do?
+How do I get more context about threats?
-35

 The next step would be to look at the raw JSON field from the query.
 Fields such as ip_address_types, labels, relations, and malware_families in the JSON object provide more contextual information about threats.